The Mogollon Rim Road

 Houston Mesa Optional Horse Campground, Tonto National Forest, Payson, AZ

 Today we’re going to drive FR300 along the Mogollon Rim.
 Supposedly there are some pretty good views here.
 The road will not be technical at all, just a dirt road.
-Expect a lot of pictures with a little commentary.
+For this post it’s a lot of pictures with a little commentary.

 More prescribed burns.
 Later on we could see the smoke from the rim.